-- 20) Net control will contact you with "[district name], Net Control" or simply "[district name]". - 21) Respond with "[district name] here". - 22) Copy the message verbatim on to the message form. - 23) When Net Control indicates the message is complete: - If you received a complete message and understood it, respond "Roger message number [message number provided by net control]". - If you did not understand any part of the message, respond with "Say again" and either "All after [the last part of the message you copied]", or "All before [first part of the message you copied]". - If there is anything that impedes your ability to deliver the message accurately, ask for clarification.
-Note that you do not need to understand the content of the message in order to relay it to the recipient accurately. - If net control indicated "more to follow", say "proceed with next message". - 24) When all messages have been received, close with "[district name], out".
-If it has been more than 10 minutes since you gave your call sign, terminate the transmission with "[district name], [your call sign], Out". - 25) Enter messages into the Message Log. - 26) If you know the message was in response to a message sent by the district, make the appropriate notation next to the sent message in the log. - 27) Have the messages delivered to the IC.
+- 20. Net control will contact you with "[district name], Net Control" or simply "[district name]". - 21.
+Respond with "[district name] here". - 22.
+Copy the message verbatim on to the message form. - 23.
+When Net Control indicates the message is complete: - If you received a complete message and understood it, respond "Roger message number [message number provided by net control]". - If you did not understand any part of the message, respond with "Say again" and either "All after [the last part of the message you copied]", or "All before [first part of the message you copied]". - Ask any other clarifying questions. - If net control indicated "more to follow", say "proceed with next message". - 24.
+When all messages have been received, close with "[district name], , out".
+If it has been more than 10 minutes since you gave your call sign, terminate the transmission with "[district name], [your call sign], Out". - 25.
+Enter messages into the radio log. - 26.
+If any messages were in response to a message sent by the district, make the appropriate notation next to the sent message in the log. - 27.
+Have the messages delivered to the DM.